wiserfirst/wiserfirst.github.io/_posts/2010-08-02-opinions-about-mac-iphone-and-other-apple-products.md

 ---
-title: "Opinions about Mac, iPhone and other Apple products"
+title: "Opinions about Mac, iPhone and Other Apple Products"
 date: "2010-08-02"
 tags: apple mac iPhone
 ---

 Many geeks are using Macbook or iMac, and they are sharing their opinions about Apple products.
 That's why I've decided to buy a Macbook too.
 Here is a collection of views or feelings on Apple computer from different people, as well as some useful tips for using it.

 李笑来[@xiaolai](https://twitter.com/xiaolai): [All About Apple](https://www.lixiaolai.com/apple)